If you’re serious about good sound it’s helpful to understand the difference between coaxial and component speakers – along with why it matters.

-- What type of sound coaxial and component speakers put out
+- What type of sound coaxial and component speakers put out.

-- Which one is best for you, and if there’s really a “better” choice
+- Which one is best for you – and if there’s really a “better” choice.

-- Installation difficulty
+- Installation details that matter.

 What is the difference between coaxial and component speakers?